jupyterhub/jupyterhub/docs/getting-started.md

 - /etc/ipython
 - custom Spawner

-**Min, looks like you were going to add more content here...**

 ## File locations

-Let's add a section about best practices of where to put the various files described above, including the log files (and how to configure that)
+It is recommended to put all of the files used by JupyterHub into standard UNIX filesystem locations.

+* `/srv/jupyter` for all security and runtime files
+* `/etc/jupyter` for all configuration files
+* `/var/log` for log files

 ## Example